theon/ensime-atom/README.md

 - [x] re-insert activation events when this hits https://github.com/atom/settings-view/pull/371
 - [x] Make update of server implicit from startup'
 - [x] Seems we're dependent on language-scala package.
 At least code-links doesn't seem to realize .scala are source.scala)
+- [ ] If error with "not found" -> alt-enter for quick import just like idea
 - [ ] Look how https://github.com/OmniSharp/omnisharp-atom/wiki makes autocomplete and linter install automatically
 - [ ] Check out https://github.com/OmniSharp/omnisharp-atom Seems we can learn a lot!
 - [ ] Create FRP stream for editors that features can use.